ibmendoza/anchor/DSL.md

 [code]

-RUNFLAG VBoxManage modifyvm tklinux *vbox
+RUNFLAG VBoxManage modifyvm tklinux @vbox
 ```

 Sample Command

-NOTE: You cannot use both ? and * in one line
+NOTE: You cannot use both % and @ in one line

 ```
 sudo docker run -d -m 100m -e DEVELOPMENT=1 \